Mistborn: The Well of Ascension

 Mistborn: The Well of Ascension is a fantasy novel written by American author Brandon Sanderson.
 It was published on August 21, 2007, by Tor Books and is the second novel in the Mistborn trilogy.
 It is preceded by The Final Empire in 2006 and followed by The Hero of Ages in 2008.

+The Well of Ascension follows the surviving members of Kelsier's crew as they deal with the aftermath of the collapse of the Final Empire.
+Vin and Elend, who becomes king of the capital city of Luthadel, struggle to exert control over his democratic government while facing a siege from three armies, including one run by Elend's father, Straff.
+Meanwhile, Sazed investigates a prophecy about the purported Well of Ascension from before the establishment of the Final Empire.

 Plot

 A year after the events of the first novel, the Final Empire is in turmoil as various regions descend into anarchy following the Lord Ruler's death and the disappearance of the Steel Ministry.
 Elend Venture has claimed the crown of the capital city, Luthadel, and attempts to restore order, but various hostile forces converge on the city.
 Three armies lay siege to Luthadel because of its rumored wealth of atium and political influence.
-The first army is led by Straff Venture - head of House Venture, and Elend's father.
+The first army is led by Straff Venture – head of House Venture, and Elend's father.
 The second army is led by Ashweather Cett, self-declared king of the Western Dominance.
-The third army consists of Koloss, massive, brutish blue creatures once controlled by the Lord Ruler, and is led by Elend's former friend Jastes, who is buying the Koloss' obedience with counterfeit coins.
+The third army consists of koloss, massive, brutish blue creatures once controlled by the Lord Ruler, and is led by Elend's former friend Jastes, who is buying the koloss' obedience with counterfeit coins.

-Vin and Elend discover a set of discarded bones in their keep, and with help from Vin's shapeshifting Kandra, OreSeur, realize that another Kandra has taken the form and identity of one of Kelsier's crew to spy on them.
+Vin and Elend discover a set of discarded bones in their keep, and with help from Vin's shapeshifting kandra, OreSeur, realize that another kandra has taken the form and identity of one of Kelsier's crew to spy on them.
 Vin becomes increasingly suspicious of everyone around her.
 At night, she begins sparring with Zane, Straff's Mistborn son and Elend's half brother.
 In the South, Sazed has come across suspicious deaths that appear to be caused by the mists.
 Marsh – Kelsier's brother and a Steel Inquisitor – leads Sazed to a Ministry stronghold called "The Conventical of Seran," the former base of the Inquisitors.
 They discover an engraving that was authored by the Terrisman who once claimed to have found the Hero of Ages, which begins "I write these words in steel, for anything not set in metal cannot be trusted."
 They leave quickly, Sazed taking a charcoal rubbing.
 On their way back to Luthadel, Marsh disappears.